-The collected data was analysed using descriptive statistics using R studio Version 1.25033 and the packages tidyverse (Wickham et al., 2019) and ggplot2 (Villanueva and Chen, 2019) colour scales were chosen from the colourbrewer package and themes created from the ggthemes package .
-The data were broken down by each broad topic and the specific topics were then faceted by decade to show temporal trends in publication subjects.
-Chloropleth maps were created using the following packages sf, maptools and rgdal, the species range was taken from the IUCN database and the number of publications per country was then calculated and plotted on a world map.
-The UK was looked at in more detail with county level data being taken and plotted on a map from the ordnance survey and the number of publications per county was tallied and plotted overall and by decade.
+The collected data were analysed using descriptive statistics using R studio Version 1.25033, and the packages tidyverse (Wickham et al., 2019) and ggplot2 (Villanueva and Chen, 2019).
+Colour scales were chosen from the colourbrewer package and themes created from the ggthemes package .
+The number of papers covering each broad topic and the specific topics were broken down by decade to show temporal trends in publication subjects.
+The species range was taken from the IUCN database and the number of publications per country was then calculated and plotted on a world map.
+Chloropleth maps were created using the following packages sf, maptools and rgdal.
+The UK was considered in more detail with county level data being taken and plotted on a map from the Ordnance Survey and the number of publications per county was tallied and plotted overall and by decade.
 Faceted plots were produced using the patchwork package.
 All scripts used are available in the supplementary information.

 Results/discussion

-We in total we collected 798 papers these were broken down into 8 broad topics shown in table 1.
-The most studied category was Ecology with 254 papers the second most studied area being population the remaining topics Health, Methods, Pollution, Anatomy and physiology, and behaviour each accounted for roughly only 10% of the total number of studies.
-These trends have remained stable overtime with ecology being the preeminent topic in every decade from 1960 to 2020.
-Population studies have become increasingly prevalent over time in total there have been 172 papers looking at the population status of \textit{Lutra lutra} 78 of which have focused on population size estimation other common topics included population genetics 31 papers and population distribution papers.
-Encouragingly the 3rd most common topic we identify is health related reviews accounted for a surprisingly large proportion of the literature with 84 papers in total making it the 4th most abundant category 23 of those reviews were a report on the overall status of the species the rest were confined to specific topics such as survey methodologies or DNA extraction techniques.
-It is impoetant to know that the majority of species reviews have foucused on localised areas of on \textit{Lutra lutra’s} range although several have written about the species more broadly.
+We collected 798 papers.
+The most studied category was Ecology with 254 papers, the second most studied area was Population (Fig 1).
+The remaining topics, Health, Reviews and Methods, Contaminants, Anatomy and Physiology, and behaviour each accounted for approximately 10% of the total number of papers published.
+The relative distribution of broad topics studied has mostly remained stable overtime, with Ecology being the preeminent topic in every decade from 1980 to 2020.
+Population studies have become more prevalent over the period covered here but not enough to change the overall picture.
+In total there have been 172 papers looking at the population status of \textit{Lutra lutra}, 78 of which have focused on population size estimation; other common topics included population genetics (31 papers) and population distribution papers.
+The third most researched board topic we identified is health which included papers on the condition of otters such as weight, disease, and cause of death.
+After papers looking at health, reviews and methods were the next most abundant category with 84 papers.
+In total, 23 of those reviews were reports on the overall status of the species, the rest were confined to specific topics such as survey methodologies or DNA extraction techniques.
+The majority of species reviews have focussed on localised areas of \textit{Lutra lutra’s} range although several have written about the species more broadly.
+The remaining broad topics, Contamination, Behaviour and Anatomy and Physiology all accounted for a relatively small number of papers, less than 70 each, highlighting the imbalance in literature.